rozanlaudzai/Euclidean_Algorithm_GCD_LCM/README.md

 # Euclid_Algorithm_GCD_and_LCM
-Euclid algorithm is useful for GCD and LCM programs to run more effectively.
+Euclid algorithm is useful for GCD (Greatest Common Divisor) and LCM (Least Common Multiple) programs to run more faster and efficient.

 # Input and output examples:
 Input 1: